aaparmeggiani/towerbridge/README.md

 ![Update lifts.json](https://github.com/aaparmeggiani/towerbridge/workflows/Update%20lifts.json/badge.svg)

-This repo parses data from the official Tower Bridge page (https://www.towerbridge.org.uk/lift-times) and makes it available in JSON format at:
+This repo parses data from the official Tower Bridge page &mdash; https://www.towerbridge.org.uk/lift-times &mdash; and makes it available in JSON format at:

 https://aaparmeggiani.github.io/towerbridge/lifts.json

+## Notes
-( updated hourly, with a small drift between schedule and execution by github actions)
+- Updated hourly, with a small drift between schedule and execution by [github actions](https://docs.github.com/en/free-pro-team@latest/actions).
+- Results mirror the official source.
+As past lifts are not deleted necessarily straight after they happen, the top of the list might not correspond to the next lift.
 ## License

 MIT